luan-matthew/3D-Image-Analysis/README.md

 The MATLAB script np_colocalization.m quantified the nanoparticle intensity co-localized within the tumour lymphatic vessel as a function of distance.

+To run, these files require: 1.
+Image file of segmented lymphatic vessels, and 2.
+Image file of nanoparticle intensity.
+Image files are open with the function loadtiff.m which is found on the MathWorks File Exchange at the link: https://www.mathworks.com/matlabcentral/fileexchange/35684-multipage-tiff-stack

 Lymphatic vessels were segmented using Ilasik (https://www.ilastik.org/ or https://github.com/ilastik).